Geborgen/nordic-souls/README.md

 ## Known Issues

-Please refer to [this page](https://github.com/Geborgen/nordic-souls/blob/main/KNOWNISSUES.md) before reporting an issue.
+Please refer to the [issues](https://github.com/Geborgen/nordic-souls/issues) tab before reporting an issue.
+Additionally, common bugs will be discussed on Discord.
 Keep in mind that although I try to fix issues as they come up, I cannot fix everything.
 If your issue isn't listed, see below.

 ## I found a bug!